In the game of crypto, how do you become a winner?

 Of course, memecoins can be terrible, but a few years ago, those who didn't know how to play the NFT minting and trading game said the same about NFTs.

-In the game, you face two choices: either adapt and participate, or wait for new gameplay.
-There’s a third, more difficult choice: to change the rules of the game itself.
+You face two choices in the game: adapt and participate, or wait for new gameplay.
+There's a third, more difficult choice: change the rules of the game itself.

 However, memecoins also deserve praise because they have successfully changed the game rules.

-For about the past year, we have been playing a "points" game.
+For about the past year, we've been playing the "points" game.
 You deposit assets into protocols, accumulate points, and pray for generous airdrops.
 I know you love this game because "DeFi degen's bull market script" remains one of my most popular posts.

-In any case, it turns out that many people have been scammed.
+In any case, it turns out that many people have been deceived.

-Since higher TVL means higher valuations, the FDV of token issuances has been outrageous, benefiting only those VCs and teams that entered at low valuations, and of course, the airdrop hunters who sold off.
+Since higher TVL means higher valuations, the FDV of token issuances is absurdly high, benefiting only those VCs and teams that entered at low valuations, and of course, the opportunists who dump airdrops.

-Thus, many turned to memecoins, standing on the opposite side of VC tokens.
+Thus, many turned to memecoins, standing against VC tokens.

-While Pranksy is failing, the memecoin protagonists Ansem, Murad, and the players joining their tribe are winning.
+While Pranksy is failing, the memecoin protagonists Ansem, Murad, and the players who joined their tribe are winning.

 "Don't hate the player, hate the game"

-In the overall gameplay, we continuously introduce new mini-games.
+In the overall gameplay, we continually introduce new mini-games.
 You must decide whether to participate.
-If you do, make sure to understand the rules, as there will always be opponents.
+If you do, make sure you understand the rules, as there will always be opponents.

 Players are trying to understand it.
 Squiggly compared the fund to a "Grayscale structure" or a Friend.tech trading fee Ponzi scheme.
 BREAD disagrees with the Friend.tech part.